sunrise-choir/ssb-flumeview-sql/README.md

 # ssb-flume-follower-sql

 > work in progress

-A sql-based [flume view](https://github.com/flumedb/flumedb#architecture) for secure scuttlebutt, written in rust, with bindings to js
+A sql-based database for secure scuttlebutt, written in rust, with bindings to js

-_Flume views are secondary databases which are computed / derived from the core [immutable log](https://github.com/flumedb/flumelog-offset) at the heart of scuttlebutt._
+This is conceptually very similar to a [flume-view](https://github.com/flumedb/flumedb#views) but it isn't compatible with the rest of flume.
+This module parses the [flume append only log file](https://github.com/flumedb/flumelog-offset) and inserts each message into a sql database.

 ## Features